eserlxl/LLMEngine/docs/CONFIGURATION.md

 ## Security Notes

-- Do not commit secrets.
+- Secrets must not be committed to version control.
-- Use environment variables or secret managers.
+- Environment variables or secret managers must be used for API key storage.
-- Prefer HTTPS for online providers.
+- HTTPS should be preferred for online providers.

 ## See Also